About Us

 Supervisor

 Lisa, our Glasgow-born queen!
 A familiar and friendly face from years past, Lisa has recently re-joined us to share her expertise and show us how it’s done.
 We couldn’t be more thrilled to welcome her back to the Wharf.
-Lisa cherishes time with her family and finds her greatest joy in moments spent with her daughter.
+Lisa cherishes time with her family and finds her greatest joy in moments spent with her daughter and new granddaughter.
 To recharge, she loves to relax with her cat, Chase.
 Lisa’s warmth and experience make her an invaluable part of our team!

 Kitchen